 More than 40,000 people in the United States receive a diagnosis of rectal cancer each year, making it the nation’s third leading type of cancer.
-In New Hyde Park, Long Island and Howard Beach, Queens, the experienced team of physicians offers comprehensive, on-site diagnostic testing using the latest technology to treat and diagnose rectal cancer.
+In Forest Hills, New Hyde Park, Long Island and Howard Beach, Queens, the experienced team of physicians offers comprehensive, on-site diagnostic testing using the latest technology to treat and diagnose rectal cancer.
 Find out more about your options for treating rectal cancer today by calling the office nearest you.

 Rectal cancer is a progressive disease that develops when malignant, or cancerous, cells form in the tissues of the rectum, which is the last area of your large intestine.

 Your risk of developing rectal cancer increases if you have a close family member with the condition or a personal history of cancer.

 Other common factors that can influence your risk of rectal cancer include:

 - Radiation used to treat Prostate or Cervical Cancer

 Your risk of rectal cancer can also go up as you get older.

 Rectal cancer can cause a variety of symptoms that could be severe enough to interfere with your daily routine.
 These symptoms include: